Sale Icon

 Read below some of their findings [article taken with permission from the SwitchedON issue 21 for summer 2011].

-The ESF recent analysis of the EU Injury Database revealed the need to evaluate the safety and compliance of hair care and other health and beauty products.
+The ESF's recent analysis of the EU Injury Database revealed the need to evaluate the safety and compliance of hair care and other health and beauty products.

-Also, the research into electrical risk categorisation indicated that electrical appliances for health and beauty care are a high priority for further investigation regarding safety and compliance with product standards.
+Also, the research into electrical risk categorization indicated that electrical appliances for health and beauty care are a high priority for further investigation regarding safety and compliance with product standards.

 This product category regularly appears on the European Commission’s RAPEX scheme for consumer products being notified as unsafe.